irom-princeton/factored-scaling-curves/README.md

 Use `dry_run=True` to first inspect the job commands.
 Omit it to submit slurm jobs.
 Results can be found in `results/`.

 After all jobs finish, inside the corresponding result folder under `results/`, run `get_train_results.sh`, which fits factored scaling curves, computes expected improvements and trains new policies based on the updated dataset.
 To evaluate test performance, run `get_test_results.sh` inside the same folder.

+For real-world tasks, ensure the data format aligns with the above instructions.
+Use `submit_pi0_jobs.py` to run experiments with $\pi_0$.

 ## Contact
 Questions?
 Reach out to Lihan Zha at lihanzha@princeton.edu.